kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_tides.md

 10. You can delete a tide by clicking the 'X' icon to the right of the tide.
 11. Save the tide table by clicking the checkmark in the top-right corner.

 For the best accuracy, input all tides for each relevant day.
-Trail Sense will distinguish between entered and estimated tides on the tide chart.
+Ocean Sense will distinguish between entered and estimated tides on the tide chart.

 ## Viewing a tide table
 By default, the Tides tool displays the closest tide to your location when you open it.
 To change this, go to Settings > Tides > 'Show closest tide' to toggle between displaying the closest tide and the last tide you viewed.